Jason2Brownlee/AuthoritySite/notes/100m_offers.md

 We want easy to sell easy to fulfill, but there's typically a tradeoff between these concerns.

 > Whenever you are building a business, you have a continuum between ease of fulfillment and ease of sales.
 If you lower what you have to do, it increases how hard your product or service is to sell.
-If you do as much as possible, it makes your product or service easy to sell but hard to fulfill because there’s more demand on your time investment.
-The trick, and the ultimate goal, is to find a sweet spot where you sell something very well that’s also easy to fulfill.
+If you do as much as possible, it makes your product or service easy to sell but hard to fulfill because there's more demand on your time investment.
+The trick, and the ultimate goal, is to find a sweet spot where you sell something very well that's also easy to fulfill.

 After listing solutions (previous section), we need to create the solutions.

 Brainstorm all the ways to deliver each solution.

-> The next step is thinking about all the things you could do to solve each of these problems you’ve identified.
+> The next step is thinking about all the things you could do to solve each of these problems you've identified.
 This is the most important step in this process.
 This is what you are going to deliver.

 Can be hard to think of different ways.